Tree Work Permit

 The applicant shall, at the time of making the application, agree in writing, in all respects, to hold the town harmless and protect the town and the public at all times in connection with the planting, cutting, trimming, pruning, relocation, removal or destruction of any tree or woody plant to be planted, cut, trimmed, pruned, relocated, removed or destroyed under such permit.

 All Tree Work Permits are valid for 30 days following the date issued.
-Contact the office of the Town Arborist if an extension is necessary to complete the work identified within the scope of the approved permit.
+Contact the office of the Town Forester if an extension is necessary to complete the work identified within the scope of the approved permit.

-The Town Arborist shall issue a cease and-desist order to any permittee or its agent found to be in noncompliance with the requirements of any such permit, or with any rules, regulations, standards and specifications and subject to permit revocation.
+The Town Forester shall issue a cease and-desist order to any permittee or its agent found to be in noncompliance with the requirements of any such permit, or with any rules, regulations, standards and specifications and subject to permit revocation.